pfitchen0/bare-bones-stm32g0xx/tutorials/blink/README.md

     * This section contains our *un*initialized (and zero initialized) variables that need to be placed into RAM and *zero initialized* by our startup code.

 * `.heap`:
     * This section represents where the heap would start.
 We use it to store a `heap_start` symbol for our `_sbrk` system call implementation.
-That's technically all we need, but we can do an extra little hack to check if we have enough space for our minimum heap and stack sizes by increasing the `.heap` section size to the sum of the minimum heap and stack sizes.
-This way the linker will warn us (or even throw an error) if there is not enough space left over for the minimum heap and stack sizes that we specified.
+That's technically all we need.
+We align `heap_start` to an 8 byte value because some types might have strict alignment requirements and could be larger than a single word in memory (I believe this is true for doubles, for example).

 These are just the bare-minimum set of sections.
 More complicated systems might have separate sections for an A/B firmware bootloader, with firmware partiion A and firmware partition B, for example.